Biography

 Statement

-I see the physical characteristics of time-based media as a framework for understanding human experience.
+I see the physical characteristics of time-based and light-responsive materials as a framework for understanding human experience.
 I work with the material qualities of analog film, audio & digital media, (such as optical illusions, frames, sprocket holes, light leaks, audio feedback, time interpolation, etc.), combined with historic & contemporary research on how the human visual and auditory systems operate to examine the gaps between what is measurable in the physical world and what we perceive as experience.
 Just as peripheral vision is essential to survival, I believe it is by paying attention to the gaps, the margins and the in-between moments that we gain a fuller understanding of others and of our relationship to the world outside of our own bodies.
 It’s the absence I am most drawn to – in my own story and other people’s – and imagery that is unresolved and abstract.

 In my site-responsive installations I push away from the traditional black box viewing experience by allowing the natural light in a space to interact with the projections.
 The daylight in the space forms a dialog with the projections, inviting visitors to consider the build-up of information carried in the various light sources.
 I ask people to contemplate the ‘memory’ their presence, the projections, and the daylight itself is imprinting into the space, creating overlapping histories.
 This work creates tension by leveling the tacit hierarchy of where meaning resides in the experience – is it in the video projection or in the existing natural light?